|Job Title||Director, Centre for Black Theology|

-I have been at Queen’s since September 2014, and one of the things that attracted me here was the opportunity to work with students from Black majority Pentecostal churches.
-I am passionate about seeing a new generation of church leaders and ministers taking up the opportunity to engage in advanced theological studies.
+I have been at Queen’s since September 2014, and one of the things that attracted me here was the opportunity to work with students from Black majority Pentecostal churches to enable a new generation of church leaders and ministers to take up the opportunity to engage in advanced theological studies.

 - Roles and responsibilities at Queen’s

-I teach both undergraduate and postgraduate students.
-In addition to my role as Director of the Centre for Black Theology, I am the lead tutor for Black Theology and also teach on the following modules:
+- In addition to my role as Director of the Centre for Black Theology, I am the lead tutor for Black Theology, and teach on other modules for undergraduate and postgraduate studies

-I also chair and convene the monthly Black Theology Forum at Queen’s.
+I also chair and convene the online monthly Black Theology Forum at Queen’s.

 - Migration, Mission and Music: Valuing the Legacy of African Caribbean Pentecostalism, Chapter 5, in World Christianity in Western Europe: Diaspora Identity, Narratives and Missiology, editor, Israel Oluwole Olofinjana, (2020).
 Oxford, Regnum Studies in Mission p 71 – 89.